ignotaC/smallsoft/README.md

              some stuff recently and it worked.
 So I am adding it here for now.
              Will try to reread it in future for detecting some bugs and other crap.
-             How to use: create a file in directory where you will start the irclog program The only accepted file name is: log_serv_data Else error.
+             How to use: create a file in directory where you will start the irclog program The only accepted file name is: irclog.conf Else error.
              Contents example:
              Sirc.liberapriviligesqwertycrap.chat 6667